knowledgejunkie/dotfiles/README.md

     # cd /usr/lib/llvm-3.5/lib
     # ln -s libclang.so.1 libclang.so

+Vim and the TagBar plugin can use tags created by ctags (exuberant-ctags).
+A 'git ctags' alias and hooks are provided to automatically update a Git project's tags file after a checkout/commit/merge/rebase.

 ### Vim plugins

 Vim plugins in this repository are managed using the [vim-plug][vim-plug]